 JEM: Jewellery Ethically Minded

 This trend also concerns recycled gold, which is more and more commonly found in jewelry.
-As it undergoes a series of treatments, it costs about 15% more than traditional gold.
+As it undergoes a series of treatments, it costs about 15% more than traditional gold (Usually it is 15% more expensive if you buy an ounce of gold.
+Obviously, This is not true for 100 ounces or 200 of gold).
 This impact necessarily has repercussions on the final price.
 But the public is sensitive to the approach and some brands have understood that it was also good for their image.
 The young label Jewelry Ethically Minded (JEM), which advocates awareness and transparency, was born under the leadership of Dorothée Contour.
 The young woman had anticipated this new industrial reality: “We want to try to bring out sustainable, conscious and far-sighted jewelry.
 Create jewelry with kindness, respecting a mission and ethical progress.
 Take a new look at jewelry, without depriving it of the poetry and grace that compose it.
 JEM is the first French jewelry house to be involved in the Fairmined sector by placing sustainable development at the heart of its business model.